 Eliminating the 10 Gt CO2 energy-sector emissions remaining in SDS in 2050 would not amount to a simple extension of the changes to the energy system described in the SDS.
 The additional changes involved – particularly those surrounding rates of technological change, infrastructure constraints, social acceptance and behavioural changes, and capital stock replacement – would pose challenges that would be very difficult and very expensive to surmount.
 This is not something that is within the power of the energy sector alone to deliver.
 Change on a massive scale would be necessary across a very broad front, and would impinge directly on the lives of almost everyone.

 The Paris Agreement is also clear that climate change mitigation objectives should be fulfilled in the context of sustainable development and efforts to eradicate poverty.
 The Sustainable Development Scenario explicitly supports these broader development efforts (in contrast to most other decarbonisation scenarios), in particular through its energy access and cleaner air dimensions.

-Outdoor air pollution is reduced substantially, leading to more than 1.6 million fewer premature deaths globally in 2050 than projected under current trends.
-Indoor air pollution also falls sharply, with access to clean cooking contributing to more than 1.5 million fewer premature deaths.
+Outdoor air pollution is reduced substantially, leading to more than 2 million fewer premature deaths globally in 2050 than projected in the STEPS.
+Household air pollution also falls sharply, with access to clean cooking contributing to 1 million fewer premature deaths.